toast and avocado

 Let’s take a look at the different types of fats.
 The four main types are:

-Monosaturated Fats: This is one of the healthy fats and is found in plant foods like nuts, avocados and olive oil (Medline Plus.
+Monounsaturated Fats: This is one of the healthy fats and is found in plant foods like nuts, avocados and olive oil (Medline Plus.
 2022).

 Polyunsaturated Fats: One of the healthy fats found in plant and animal foods like salmon, seed oils and certain nuts & seeds (Medline Plus.
 2022).

-Saturated Fats: A fat found in foods like palm oil, ice cream, ghee, butter, cheese and red meat.
+Saturated Fats: A fat found in foods like palm oil, coconut oil, ice cream, ghee, butter, cheese and red meat.
 Consuming these in excess can lead to weight gain and other health issues such as high cholesterol (Medline Plus.
 2022).

 Trans Fats: These are considered the worst type of fat to eat.
 These fats can raise bad cholesterol and lower good cholesterol, leading to greater health risks.
 They are found in fried foods, some frozen meals, hydrogenated oils such as vegetable oils, commercial baked goods and more (Mayo Clinic.
 2022).